Podstakannik: Russia

 Podstakanniks appeared in Russian tea culture in the late 18th century, when drinking tea became common in Russia.
 Very soon they became not just practical utensils, but also works of art, just like samovars that were used for boiling water.
 Expensive podstakanniks for the rich and the elite were made of silver; however, they were not very practical, since they would get quite hot very quickly due to the high thermal conductivity of silver.
 By the 20th century, podstakanniks became very widespread.
 They were found extremely useful on railroads, as tea was served in moving carriages that were shaking.
 A bare glass was more likely to fall, scalding people with hot tea.
-The Russian railroads still use the podstakannik extensively in sleeper carriages.
+The mass introduction of podstakannik on railroads is traditionally associated with Sergei Witte (1892).
+The Russian railroads still use the podstakannik extensively in sleeper carriages and dining cars.

 Poland

 In Polish, a tea glass holder is similarly known as podstakannik or podstakanka, but also as koszyczek or koszyk do szklanki (literally "little basket for the glass").
 They have been used in Poland since the times of Art Nouveau, but became even more popular there and in other Eastern European countries after World War I. During the interwar period, podstakanniks were produced in the Second Polish Republic on an industrial scale.
 At first they were popular mostly in middle-class households (particularly in Warsaw, Greater Poland, and Pomerania), but gradually became more widespread among other sectors of society and had become ubiquitous by the time of the Polish People's Republic.
 The koszyczki were seen as an opportunity to show off the decorative skills and good taste of the family in front of guests.
 By the 1990s and following Poland's transition into a market economy, podstakanki started being replaced by East German and Western mugs.
 They have since become fairly uncommon, but are still perceived as a traditional element of Polish applied arts and the old way of serving tea or coffee.